xolox/lua-buildbot/README.md

 ## Status

-The following has not yet been implemented:
+The following stuff has not yet been implemented but is on the to-do list:

+ * Make the build bot **test the binaries** using a test suite of some sort; if everything is going to be automated I have to know that the binaries I'm publishing actually work
- * Deploy the build bot and virtual machine to one of my servers and run the build bot from a daily cron job?
+ * Deploy the build bot and virtual machine to one of my servers and **run the build bot from a daily cron job**?
- * Support for popular / easy to build Lua modules such as [LuaSocket](http://w3.impa.br/~diego/software/luasocket/) and [LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/)
+ * Support for popular / easy to build Lua modules such as **[LuaSocket](http://w3.impa.br/~diego/software/luasocket/)** and **[LPeg](http://www.inf.puc-rio.br/~roberto/lpeg/)**
+ * **Support for Mac binaries?** This requires someone to run the build bot periodically on their Mac, because I don't have access to any Mac machines

-## Dependencies
+## Dependencies in the VM

 In order to run the build bot on Windows I installed the following software in the virtual machine: